Sunday, January 19, 2025

 Navy Developing Follow-Up Water Monitoring Plan After Red Hill Incident

-The creation of the plan comes after the Navy gathered a team of “drinking water experts ” two weeks ago to investigate the origin of low-level detections of total petroleum hydrocarbons (TPH ) in the Joint -Pearl Hickam water system, following an influx of tap water and air quality complaints from residents.
+The creation of the plan comes after the Navy gathered a team of “drinking water experts ” two weeks ago to investigate the origin of low-level detections of total petroleum hydrocarbons (TPH ) in the -Pearl Hickam water system, following an influx of tap water and air quality complaints from residents.
 The Navy also said it would extend operations of the Red Hill Medical Clinic, which were scheduled to end March 24, in response to the complaints.

 The Navy activated a “Swarm Team “—composed of members of several Navy Commands, DOH, the EPA and more—to “reinforce the Navy’s commitment ” to finding the cause of the TPH detections, create plans to address the detections and develop a “follow-on, voluntary drinking water monitoring plan.”
 This Extended Drinking Water Monitoring Plan will be informed by recommendations from the Navy’s previous two-year Long-Term Monitoring plan, which ends in late March.